 - 1. Disconnect the system board cable from the ZIF connector on the NFC module (1). - 2.
-Disconnect the touchpad cable from the reverse ZIF connector on the NFC module (2). - 3.
-Use a tool to release the module (3), and then remove the module from the computer (4).
+Disconnect the touchpad cable from the reverse ZIF connector on the NFC module (2).

+3. Use a tool to release the module from the computer (3).
 The module is secured with adhesive.